Messaging Patterns

 Ensures reliable message publishing by storing messages in the same database transaction as business data, then publishing them separately.
 Guarantees atomicity between database updates and message publishing.

-Problem Solved: The dual-write problem - writing to database AND message broker atomically isn’t possible without distributed transactions.
+Problem Solved: The dual-write problem.
+Writing to a database AND message broker atomically isn’t possible without distributed transactions.

 Use When: